ChatGPT for marketing: the workflows worth your time in 2026

 Direct answer

-ChatGPT for marketing that moves revenue: content, email, and social workflows for SMEs who want customers, not impressions.
-Setup guide included.
+ChatGPT for marketing that moves revenue: the content, email, and social workflows worth your time, plus the setup that keeps output on-brand.

 - 79 percent of SME marketers are using ChatGPT for content production in 2026, but fewer than 15 percent have connected that production to a measurable business outcome